buraglio/hsync/README.md

 # hsync

 **hsync** is a tool for managing [Headscale](https://github.com/juanfont/headscale) instances.
-It will cirrently sync HEadScale node IP addresses to [Cloudflare](https://www.cloudflare.com/) DNS records.
+It syncs Headscale node IP addresses to [Cloudflare](https://www.cloudflare.com/) DNS records.
 It keeps `A` and `AAAA` records for your Headscale nodes up to date automatically, supports multiple Cloudflare zones, and can run as a one-shot command, a polling daemon, or a webhook-driven HTTP service.

 ## Features